tomchuoi/Numerical_Analysis/README.md

 # Numerical_Analysis
-Algorithms that solve polynomial equations.
+Algorithms that solve system of equations.